 In British English, punctuation only goes inside the closing quote mark if it is part of the quote itself, as in example 1, below.
-If not, it comes after the quote mark, as in example 2.
+If not, it comes after the quotation mark, as in example 2.

-When not to use quote marks
+When not to use quotation marks

-It can be tempting to use quote marks in your writing to draw attention to a word or phrase, but this is rarely necessary and will often have the opposite effect to what you intended.
+It can be tempting to use quotation marks in your writing to draw attention to a word or phrase, but this is rarely necessary and will often have the opposite effect to what you intended.

 If you’re tempted to do this, imagine saying the sentence out loud, making air quotes with your fingers as you do.
 Would you say it like that?
 No?
-Then leave out the quote marks.
+Then leave out the quotation marks.

 If you have a longer quote in your text, you may decide to set it as a block quote.
 Here, the text is broken off and the quotation starts on a new line.
 It is often styled differently, perhaps in smaller text and further indented.

-Most publishers will have guidelines for how long a quote should be before being set as a block quote, commonly around the fifty-word mark, although this can depend on the overall layout of the page.
+Most publishers will have guidelines for how long a quote should be before being set as a block quote, commonly around the 50-word mark, although this can depend on the overall layout of the page.